-The Polygon Tool can draw polygon labels with more vertices, which is suitable for text areas of complex shapes or those near the image edges.
+The Polygon Tool can be used to draw polygon labels by adding vertices.
+Therefore, it is recommended to select this tool for text areas with complex shapes or text areas that are close to image edges.

 - 1. Click (or press P on the keyboard). - 2.
 Click the first position (vertex) in the selection region, then click the second one, third one, etc., to draw the labels, and right-click to finish.
 (At least three vertices are required.)